erfanzar/EasyDeL/docs/index.rst

 Hands on Code Kaggle Examples
 ---------------------------------------------------------------

-1. for mindset of using EasyDeL CausalLanguageModelTrainer on kaggle, but you can do much more.
-CLMScript
+1. `script <https://www.kaggle.com/citifer/easydel-causal-language-model-trainer-example>`_ for mindset of using EasyDeL CausalLanguageModelTrainer on kaggle, but you can do much more.
-2. SuperVised Finetuning with EasyDeL.
-SFTScript_
+2. `script <https://www.kaggle.com/code/citifer/easydel-sfttrainer-example>`_ SuperVised Finetuning with EasyDeL.

 Citing EasyDeL 🥶
 ---------------------------------------------------------------